mysql/mysql-connector-nodejs/docs/tutorial/Secure_Sessions.md

 #### TLS versions

 A handpicked list of allowed TLS versions can be defined.
-Alternatively the client will rely on a default list of versions it supports, which includes `TLSv1`, `TLSv1.1` and `TLSv1.2` and `TLSv1.3` (depending on the Node.js version).
+Alternatively the client will rely on a default list of versions it supports, which includes `TLSv1.2` and `TLSv1.3` (depending on the Node.js version).

+> **IMPORTANT**<br />
+> Since version 8.0.28, only TLSv1.2 and TLSv1.3 are effectively supported.
+> As long as one or both are part of the list of TLS versions, the client tries to pick the most appropriate one to use when connecting to the server, however, if the list contains only TLSv1 and/or TLSv1.1, the client reports an error.

 ```javascript
 const mysqlx = require('@mysql/xdevapi');